 |West Coast||Rina Emersonemail@example.com|

-All applications received after Wednesday, December 31, 2014 will be placed on a waiting list.
+All applications received after Wednesday, December 31, 2015 will be placed on a waiting list.
 (This does NOT include Camp Sports.)
 Positions will be awarded on a rolling basis and will be given out only after an interview with a program representative.
-Due to the high volume of advisor applications, you will receive a telephone interview only if your application is under consideration.

 Apply now to join the NCSY Summer Programs team!